mbta/dotcom/README.md

      bash ~/.asdf/plugins/nodejs/bin/import-release-team-keyring
      ```

-     If you receive an error that `You must install GnuPG to import release team keys` try installing GnuPG with homebrew.
-     ```
-     brew install gnupg
-     ```

      If you run into problems, you might have to update the `import-release-team-keyring` script.

    * If running OSX 10.15 Catalina, run `export MACOSX_DEPLOYMENT_TARGET=10.14`.